julienblitte/UniversalScanner/Readme.md

 # Participate
 If you own some device that are currently in the implementation list, you can contact me if you want to help for technical tests.
 If you want to propose a new protocol, you can send me relevant data following this [procedure](https://github.com/julienblitte/UniversalScanner/blob/master/doc/Collect%20data%20for%20new%20protocol.docx).

+**Current helps is wanted for: Foscam cameras, Dlink cameras, Hid access control, Lantronix device (such as Vauban acces control), GCE Electronics**
+If you have such devices, and are happy to help, please contact me.

+# Greetings
+Thank you to:
+* IPCamTalk.com forum users,
+* IPVM.com forum users,
+* Geza Gyorfi,
+* John Honovich,
+* Nathan Lafontaine,
+* Brian Rhodes,
+* John Scanlan,
+* Alastair Stevenson,
+* And all other contributors...